Mercymerine/News_recommendation_sytem_capstone_project/README.md

   3. category: The article's category (e.g., sports, business, environment).
   4. links: URL to the full article.

+This is the link to the original dataset: https://www.kaggle.com/datasets/rmisra/news-category-dataset it is in the json format.

 ## Project Files
   1.  news-recommendation-system.ipynb: Jupyter Notebook with the code for generating the vectorizer and cosine similarity matrix.